Singapore - Country Commercial Guide

 Leading Sub-Sectors

-• Supply of equipment such as boring or sinking machinery for upstream and downstream oil and gas, shipbuilding, marine, mechanical and electrical construction, oxidation additives, and various control systems;
+• Supply of equipment such as boring or sinking machinery for upstream and downstream oil and gas, shipbuilding, marine, mechanical / electrical construction, oxidation additives, and various control systems.

-• Renewable energy equipment such as performance monitoring / tracking systems, power optimizers, inverters, grid connectors, waterproof cables for floating solar panels; and
+• Renewable energy equipment such as performance monitoring / tracking systems, power optimizers, inverters, grid connectors, waterproof cables for floating solar panels.

-• Electrolyzes, electrodes, hydrides, gas generators, purifiers and safety sensors which are used for hydrogen energy and fuel cells.
+• Electrolyzers, electrodes, hydrides, gas generators, purifiers and safety sensors which are used for hydrogen energy and fuel cells.

 Opportunities

 Singapore is often listed as the leading oil trading hub in Asia (third largest in the world after New York and London), and among the world’s top five oil refining centers.
-It is also a world leader in the construction of exploration and production platforms and FPSOs conversions as well as for jack-up rigs.
+It is also a world leader in the construction of exploration and production platforms and FPSO conversions.
 According to industry sources and feedback from Singapore companies, the stability and economics of oil prices are very important.
-In addition, cash flow has an impact on new projects such as construction of new rigs so many companies are consolidating, restructuring or adopting new innovative / digital technologies to be more efficient.
-One example of a project that is in progress is the US$200 million semi-submersible floating production topside, which Shell USA is building in Singapore and will eventually be located in 4000-ft. depth of water in the Gulf of Mexico, and this is the second one on order.
+In addition, cash flow has an impact on new projects such as construction of new rigs.

 Clean and sustainable energy will have more emphasis in Singapore’s drive to achieve at least 2GW of additional peak power capacity in 10-12 years’ time.
 Peaking power plants represent only 1% of total electricity demand currently, but Singapore’s planned expansion would quadruple the amount of peaking capacity and allow for greater use of intermittent renewable energy sources.
-This is in line with global objectives in the shift towards a low-carbon world.
 According to press reports, Singapore also plans to deploy 200MW of energy storage capacity over the next decade to balance demand fluctuation to ensure system reliability.
-Two clean and sustainable sources of energy that Singapore is adding into the mix are the use of floating solar power panels and hydrogen energy.
-Despite Singapore being hit by the covid pandemic for more than two years, the industry sector is slowly opening up again as shown by the figures in the table.
+Singapore is adding floating solar power panels into its energy mix.
+It is also expected to use increased amounts of clean hydrogen as an energy carrier, which is in line with global objectives to shift towards a low-carbon world.

 In land-scarce Singapore, even reservoirs are being used to generate electricity.
-The Public Utilities Board is currently looking at the feasibility of installing more solar panels on reservoirs (as well as on roof tops) to generate electricity as a form of renewable energy and reduce carbon footprint.
-Singapore’s first large-scale floating solar photovoltaic (PV) system is being deployed at Tengeh Reservoir as an initial pilot project.
-Moreover, the cost of solar energy has dropped from 40 US cents per KWh to 10 US cents per KWh over the past 10 years.
+The Public Utilities Board is currently looking at the feasibility of installing more solar panels on reservoirs and rooftops to generate renewable electricity and reduce carbon emissions.
+Singapore’s first large-scale floating solar photovoltaic (PV) system has recently been deployed at Tengah Reservoir.
+In addition, Singapore is looking to import electricity from clean energy sources from countries in the region.
+Planning is currently underway to import clean hydroelectricity from Lao PDR via a 2,000km transmission corridor across Thailand and Malaysia.
+A pilot project is also in progress to import solar power from Indonesia via subsea cables.
+Discussions are underway to develop a floating solar farm in neighboring Indonesia, especially since the cost of solar energy has dropped from 40 US cents per KWh to 10 US cents per KWh over the past 10 years.

 Resources